Twins Minor League Reports (5/9): Rains and the Miracle Win

-The outfield alignment was Hanson in right field, Joe Benson in center and Chris Herrmann in left.
+Hanson was in right field, with Joe Benson in center and Chris Herrmann in left.
 Clete Thomas may miss a couple of games with a groin injury.
-Evan Bigley was put on the disabled list earlier in the day with a sprained wrist.
+Evan Bigley was put on the Disabled List earlier in the day with a sprained wrist.
 Danny Lehmann was promoted to Rochester where he will serve as a backup catcher.
-This will allow Herrmann to play in the outfield.
+This will allow Herrmann to play out in the outfield.

 New Britain Rock Cats, Portland Sea Dogs